Comparison of Exterior Power Operations on Higher K-Theory of Schemes

 Furthermore, for any $V \in \cM$, the standard exact sequence

 shows that $[V[i+1]] = -[V[i]]$ in $\tilde{K}_0(\cM)$.
 Hence we have

 as was to be shown. \end{proof}

 Let $\cM$ be an exact category.
 We recall from \cite{Grayson2012} and \cite{HKT17} that a {\em binary complex} $\VV=(V., d, \tilde{d})$ in~$\cM$ is a graded object~$V.$ in $\cM$ together with two degree~$-1$ maps $d, \tilde{d}\colon V. \rightarrow V.$ such that both $d^2=0$ and $\tilde{d}^2=0$.
 If $d=\tilde{d}$, the complex~$\VV$ is said to be {\em diagonal}.
-A {\em morphism between acyclic binary complexes} is a degree 0 map between the underlying graded objects that is a chain map with respect to both differentials.
+A {\em morphism between binary complexes} is a degree 0 map between the underlying graded objects that is a chain map with respect to both differentials.
 The obvious definition of short exact sequences turns the category of binary complexes into an exact category.
 The exact full subcategories consisting of binary complexes $\VV$ in $\cM$ such that both $(V., d)$ and $(V.,\tilde{d})$ belong to $C\cM$ or $C^q\cM$ will be denoted $B\cM$ and $B^q\cM$, respectively.

+We continue to assume that we are given an assembly of power operations as in \cref{def: power operations} where every category $\cM_n$ is idempotent complete.
 The following corollary is a variant of the construction in \cite[Section~4]{HKT17}.

 \begin{cor} By applying the construction above to each of the two differentials in binary complexes and restricting the resulting power operations to $B\cM_n$, $n\ge 0$, we obtain another assembly of power operations.
 Under the same assumption as in \cref{Prop: DoldPuppeOperations II}, restricting to $B^q\cM_n$, $n \ge 0$, yields a further assembly of power operations. \end{cor}